Programs & Diversion

 Project 180 – Human Trafficking Intervention and Prosecution of Exploiters

-Project 180 seeks to redefine our approach to human trafficking utilizing a multi-disciplinary team to identify victims while aggressively prosecuting their exploiters.
-Project 180 was originally an 18-month program, funded by a grant from the Governor’s Office which has been renewed, and has four major goals in mind:
+Project 180 seeks to redefine our approach to human trafficking utilizing a multidisciplinary team to identify victims while aggressively prosecuting their exploiters.
+Project 180 was funded by a grant from the Governor’s Office, which has been renewed, and has four major goals:

-- Reduce the harm of a criminal conviction for young offenders, aged 17 to 24, charged with prostitution-selling who likely entered into this life as adolescents and trafficking victims;
+- Reduce the harm of a criminal conviction for young offenders, aged 17 to 24, and others charged with prostitution-selling who likely entered into this life as adolescents and are trafficking victims

-- Bridge this same population with a community agency (Houston Area Women’s Center) for services with an eye toward leaving the life;
+- Bridge this same population with a community agency, such as Houston Area Women’s Center or TXFNE Center for Forensic Excellence, for services with an eye toward leaving the life

-- Increase accountability of exploiters (sex buyers and traffickers) through increased prosecution and sentencing; and
+- Increase accountability of exploiters through increased prosecution and sentencing

 After-Hours Task Force